Manufactured in the UK

 Published

-Help choosing your pump filter, filter pump, suction strainer, dirty water filter or other filtration equipment
+Help choosing your Rotorflush filterpump, suction intake strainer or dirty water filter

 The uses for Rotorflush self-cleaning filters and submersible filterpumps™ are many and various.
 Farms, factories, and water treatment works use our filters.
 Water companies use our filters for sample preparation for water analysis, and to keep inlet screens clear.
 Farmers use our filters and filter pumps to recycle farmyard run-off.
 Others use our filters for keeping fountains running, for irrigation, or anywhere that dirty water needs to be pumped without blocking pumps and other equipment.

 It can be tricky sorting out the best dirty water filter and filtration system to meet your requirements.
-Fortunately, we have a wealth of knowledge and expertise in the installation and use of pump intake filters and filter pumps.
-Furthermore, we are more than happy to give technical advice about pressure and flow rates, as well as practical information about filters for particular applications.
+Fortunately, we have a wealth of knowledge and expertise in the installation and use of pump intake filters and filter pumps

 Set Up Diagram for Rotorflush filter

-If you just need a self-cleaning strainer or filter for a surface pump you already have, then you need to know:
+Rotorflush self-cleaning suction intake filters and screens are available in many sizes from small 30 litres a minute pond filters to 2000 cubic metres per hour raw water intakes.
+If you need a self-cleaning strainer or filter for a surface pump you already have, then we need to know:

 • The flow rate you are pumping